robtweed/golgi-sbadmin/GETTING_STARTED.md

 #### Detecting and Handling Changes Within a Form

-You can detect whenever the value of any field within a Form is changed by using the *sbadmin-form* Component's *on()* event handler.
+You can detect whenever the value of any field (of any type) within a Form is changed by using the *sbadmin-form* Component's *on()* event handler.
 The Event name to use is *changed*, eg within an *sbadmin-form* Component's hook method named *populate*:

           let hooks = {